ibexa/documentation-developer/docs/releases/updating_ez_platform.md

         Be aware that this script will be using de layout defined in your landing page.
 So if a specific layout has been defined in a yml file it has been set in the ez_systems_landing_page_field_type config setting.
 This layout settings will have to be set under ezplatform_page_fieldtype setting.
-        If you do not do so the script will use defaut layout and your specific zones won't be used and the script will throw an exception becase it won't find your specific layout zone definitions.
+        If you do not do so the script will use defaut layout, your specific zones won't be used and the script will throw an exception as it won't find your specific layout zone definitions.

     !!! tip